siberfaqih/animal-name/README.md

 # Animal JSON Github - Node.js

-This is an example JSON data app used in JSON Example by LearnWebCode [quickstart_tutorial]https://github.com/LearnWebCode/json-example).
+This is an example JSON data app used in JSON Example by LearnWebCode [json data](https://github.com/LearnWebCode/json-example).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup